fmoor/edgedb-docs/doc/tutorial/basic.rst

 add a schema that we will be using.
 To do that, let's consider which objects we will need in our system.
 Obviously we want a ``User`` and an ``Issue``.
 We probably want a ``Status``, too.
-In order to provide feedback on issues a ``Comment`` concept seems like a good idea.
-So let's start with defining the schema with these 4 concepts.
-Later on, if we need more, we can amend the schema (producing a :ref:`migration <ref_schema_evolution>` to alter the database).
+In order to provide feedback on issues a ``Comment`` type seems like a good idea.
+So let's start with defining the schema with these 4 types.
+Later on, if we need more, we can amend the schema.

 The original schema would be something like this:

 .. code-block:: eschema

-    concept User:
+    type User:
-        required link name to str
+        required property name -> str

-    concept Issue:
+    type Issue:
-        required link text to str
+        required property text -> str
-        required link status to Status
+        required link status -> Status
-        required link owner to User
+        required link owner -> User

-    concept Status:
+    type Status:
-        required link name to str:
+        required property name -> str:
             # the status names should be unique
             constraint unique

-    concept Comment:
+    type Comment:
-        required link text to str
+        required property text -> str
         # It makes more sense to link comments to issues rather than
         # vice-versa, since that makes their coupling in the schema
         # less tight.
 This is a good practice for relationships that
         # don't represent inherent properties.
-        required link issue to Issue:
+        required link issue -> Issue:
-            mapping := '*1'
+            cardinality := '*1'
-        link timestamp to datetime:
+        property timestamp -> datetime:
             default := SELECT datetime::current_datetime()
             # the timestap will be automatically set to the current
             # time if it is not specified at the point of comment